Putin says a Biden presidency is better for Russia than a Trump one | KRDO

 Putin also alleged that the Minsk agreements, a ceasefire protocol signed by Ukraine and Russia in 2015, was never meant to be kept but used “to buy time to load Ukraine with additional weapons.”

+The US and its allies only ramped up military support to Ukraine significantly on the eve of the February 2022 invasion, as Russian forces massed around Ukraine’s borders, in particular rushing deliveries of anti-tank weaponry.

+In his recent interview with far-right media figure Tucker Carlson, Putin said the US could “come to an agreement with Russia” on Ukraine, a suggestion that appeared to imply that an agreement could be brokered over the heads of the Ukrainians.

-The Russian leader also expressed disappointment around his recent interview with far-right media figure Tucker Carlson.
+The Russian leader also expressed disappointment with Carlson. dismissively referring to the media personality’s interviewing style.

 “I honestly thought he would be aggressive and ask tough questions.
 I wasn’t only ready for that, I wanted that, because it would give me the opportunity to give tough answers back,” Putin said.

-Note: This story has been updated with additional information and context.